kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 #.
 The [_rational numbers_](https://mathworld.wolfram.com/RationalNumber.html) are so named because they are really _ratios_ of whole numbers with the proviso that the denominator cannot be zero.
 The symbol $\mathbb{Q}$ is used because it denotes _quotient_ the result of _division_.

 #.
 There is no symbol for the [_irrationals_](https://mathworld.wolfram.com/IrrationalNumber.html), which are simply defined as numbers which are _not rational_.
-In fact, the set of irrationals may shown, using set notation only indirectly as $\mathbb{R}\setminus\mathbb{Q}$, which means the set of real numbers, excluding the rational numbers.
+In fact, the set of irrationals may be shown, using set notation only indirectly as $\mathbb{R}\setminus\mathbb{Q}$, which means the set of real numbers, excluding the rational numbers.

 #.
 The [_real numbers_](https://en.wikipedia.org/wiki/Real_number), with symbol $\mathbb{R}$ for real, are glibly described as the union of the rational numbers and the irrational numbers.^[[Richard Dedekind](https://en.wikipedia.org/wiki/Richard_Dedekind) with his _Schnitt_ or cut, showed that the rationals and irrationals comprise $\mathbb{R}$, but that is [a story](https://arpita95b.medium.com/cutting-through-the-confusion-how-dedekind-cuts-build-the-real-numbers-20aeaaec021d) for another day and another blog.]